wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the ICE restart request cannot be satisfied by the WHIP session, the resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately and keep the existing ICE session.
 The WHIP client MAY retry performing a new ICE restart or terminate the session by issuing an HTTP DELETE request instead.
 In any case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} Section 5.1.

 In case of unstable network conditions, the ICE restart HTTP PATCH requests and responses might be received out of order.
 In order to mitigate this scenario, when the client performs an ICE restart, it MUST discard any previous ICE username and passwords fragments and ignore any further HTTP PATCH response received from a pending HTTP PATCH request.
 WHIP clients MUST apply only the ICE information received in the response to the last sent request.
 If there is a mismatch between the ICE information at the WHIP client and at the WHIP session (because of an out-of-order request), the STUN requests will contain invalid ICE information and will be dropped by the receiving side.
-If this situation is detected by the WHIP Client, it MUST send a new ICE restart request to the server.
+If this situation is detected by the WHIP client, it MUST send a new ICE restart request to the server.

 ~~~~~
 PATCH /session/id HTTP/1.1